The-Musaigen/memwrapper/README.md

 int _declspec(noinline) sum_hooked(int a, int b)
 {
+    // output: 0x173469 for example
+    // if you look 0x173469 into disassembler you will see something like that /*
+        00174360  push        2
+        00174362  push        1
+        00174364  call        sum (01741FEh)
+        00174369  pop         ecx // return_address
+    */
+    // you can change this value, but nothing happens...
+    // TODO: implement return address change
+    std::cout << std::hex << std::uppercase << hook_sum->m_context.return_address << std::endl;
     std::cout << a << " " << b << std::endl; // output: 1, 2
     return hook_sum->call(a + 4, b);
 }